department-of-veterans-affairs/vets-api/README.template.md

 If you spot a bug, let us know!
 File a GitHub Issue for this project.
 When filing an issue add the following:

-- Title: Sentence that summaries the bug concisely
+- Title: Sentence that summarizes the bug concisely
 - Comment:
     - The environment you experienced the bug (browser, browser version, kind of account any extensions enabled)
     - The exact steps you took that triggered the bug.
 Steps 1, 2, 3, etc.